Skip to main content

 It is incumbent upon firms in the legal sector to ensure that staff involved in financial transactions understand not only as to where a client obtained the funds for a transaction, but also how this relates to their overall wealth.

-However, all law firms, including those conducting non-transactional matters, are expected to remain vigilant for any unusual or suspicious sources of wealth in respect of any aspect of the matters that they work on; not just the client's own situation.
+However, all law firms, including those conducting non-transactional matters, are expected to remain vigilant for any unusual or suspicious Sources of Wealth (SoW) in respect of any aspect of the matters that they work on, not just the client's own situation.

 • What is "Source of Funds"?